idlesign/uwsgiconf/README.rst

     @register_timer_rb(10, repeat=2)
     def repeat_twice():
-        """This function will be called twice with 10 seconds interval (by default in in first available mule) using red-black tree based timer.
+        """This function will be called twice with 10 seconds interval (by default in first available mule) using red-black tree based timer.

         """
         with lock():